verrazzano/docs/content/en/docs/guides/migrate/install/weblogic/_index.md

 </div>
 {{< /clipboard >}}

-The network policy for a WebLogic Kubernetes Operator pod allows the following:
+The network policy for a WebLogic Kubernetes Operator pod:

 - Allows ingress traffic to any port from the `istio-system` namespace
-- Allows ingress traffic to envoy port 15090 from the Prometheus pod in the `verrazzano-monitoring` namespace
+- Allows ingress traffic to Envoy port 15090 from the Prometheus pod in the `verrazzano-monitoring` namespace
 - Egress traffic is not restricted

-## WebLogic Kubernetes Operator with OCNE 2.0
+### WebLogic Kubernetes Operator with OCNE 2.0

 For OCNE 2.0, the WebLogic Kubernetes Operator will be installed and upgraded with the community version of its Helm chart.

-To get the WebLogic Kubernetes Operator Helm chart downloaded and ready for installation or upgrade:
+To get the WebLogic Kubernetes Operator Helm chart:

 {{< clipboard >}}
 <div class="highlight">